Tyson to offer vaccination event at Noel plant

 Tyson also has a large poultry processing plant in Monett, but no information was provided about vaccinations at that site.
 The Noel plant was the site of an outbreak last year as hundreds of workers tested positive for COVID-19.

-The Springdale, Arkansas, company also said last month that it will compensate workers for up to four hours of regular pay if they are vaccinated outside of their normal shift or through an external source.
+The Springdale company also said last month that it will compensate workers for up to four hours of regular pay if they are vaccinated outside of their normal shift or through an external source.

 Tyson also has taken a series of other protective measures since the pandemic hit, including walk-through temperature scanners, workstation dividers, testing and plant sanitization.
 The company also expanded its health services staff, created the position of a chief medical officer and said it plans to create health clinics for team members and their families this year.